Metalworking: Framed Dome Bead Pendant

 Note: All materials and tools for classes must be purchased at Beadoholique Bead Shop.
 This allows us to continue providing you with quality classes.

-| Materials to purchase day of class: Kit includes: Pendant: -22ga cooper sheet, 3″x3″ -14ga copper wire for jump rings – 1 foot -6-12″ 10ga square copper wire (optional) for bail Choose one: 1.
-Large round lentil bead with a 2mm hole, diameter 0.75″ to 1.5″ 2.
-Large round button, same diameter as lentil bead and also sloping downward Bring these tools to class (or purchase): -Sharpie/permanent marker -Scissors -Circle template; large (provided) -Texturing plates to texture the disk piece in the -roller (optional) -Manila folder (if using the rolling mill) -Stamping tools: choose 1 or more like swirls, stars, -hearts, dots, lines – or use texturing hammer -Other texturing: liners, center punch, chasing/engraving tools -Brass hammer for stamping -Steel block and sand bag -Bench pin -Jeweler’s saw, lube, blades size 2, 2/0 to 3/0 (for sawing tabs) -Small leather or nylon mallet Files: -Larger plank for disk edge -Small flat hand file with elliptical tip for filing the tab areas (recommended) Pliers: -Flat nose (wide and narrow) -Round nose (small) -Wire cutters -Steel and wood dapping blocks -Hole punch (provided) -Mini mandrel or a dowel that measures up to 8-10mm ID (jump rings) -Butane torch, fuel -Long tweezers for handling hot metal -Soldering setup (annealing) -#0000 steel wool -Assorted knife-edge silicone disks w/mandrel (optional for polishing edges and around tab areas) -Other polishing supplies (optional) -Black patina -Safety gear to use at your discretion: dusk mask, disposable gloves, safety glasses -Magnifiers/readers are highly recommended for a successful class experience (even if you wear contacts or glasses)!
+| Materials to purchase day of class: Kit includes: Pendant: -22ga copper sheet, 3″x3″ -14ga copper wire for jump rings – 1 foot -6-12″ 10ga square copper wire (optional) for bail Center focal: -Enamels -24ga or 22ga copper sheet, 3″x3″ Bring these tools to class (or purchase): -Enamel tools (trivets, sifter, mask, optional Kyle-Fire -Royal Ellie’s yellow paintbrush (super fine brush) -Fine-tip tweezers -Burn ’em up tweezers/pliers for gripping hot trivets -Soldering station setup (cookie sheet, annealing pan with firing brick, butane torch, fuel) -Sharpie/permanent marker -Scissors -Circle template; large (provided) -Texturing plates to texture the disk piece in the -roller (optional) -Manila folder (if using the rolling mill) -Stamping tools: choose 1 or more like swirls, stars, -hearts, dots, lines – or use texturing hammer -Other texturing: liners, center punch, chasing/engraving tools -Brass hammer for stamping -Steel block and sand bag -Bench pin -Jeweler’s saw, lube, blades size 2, 2/0 to 3/0 (for sawing tabs) -Small leather or nylon mallet Files: -Larger plank for disk edge -Small flat hand file with elliptical tip for filing the tab areas (recommended) Pliers: -Flat nose (wide and narrow) -Round nose (small) -Wire cutters -Steel and wood dapping blocks -Hole punch (provided) -Mini mandrel or a dowel that measures up to 8-10mm ID (jump rings) -Long tweezers for handling hot metal -Soldering setup (annealing) -#0000 steel wool -Assorted knife-edge silicone disks w/mandrel (optional for polishing edges and around tab areas) -Other polishing supplies (optional) -Black patina -Safety gear to use at your discretion (required when using enamels): dusk mask, disposable gloves, safety glasses -Magnifiers/readers are highly recommended for a successful class experience (even if you wear contacts or glasses)!
 (Magnifiers available for purchase at the bead shop) | Techniques Used: Metalworking skills Skill Level: Intermediate Prerequisite: Previous metalworking techniques Instructor: Shauna Three ways to sign up: Click here (item 42242) Send me an email Give me a call at 832-674-9005 |

 Please Read: